 3. Check J.D.
 Power and Associates

 In addition to your state’s regulatory agency, J.D.
 Power and Associates is another source of customer satisfaction ratings.
 Instead of just complaints, J.D.
-Power and Associates issues a comprehensive rating.
+Power and Associates issue a comprehensive rating.

 Many factors are considered including policy options, price, and how quickly claims are processed.
 Customer service is also factored into the company rating.

 4. Get Referrals From Friends and Family

 Your friends and family members are great first-person resources to utilize.
 Ask around to see if they recommend a particular insurance company.